 She was DoP of “Peace Unveiled”, one part of the four part PBS series “Women in War and Peace”, which won Best TV documentary on International Affairs for the Edward R. Murrow Award for Best TV documentary in 2011.

 Lucy is the DoP of the full length documentary “The Speed Sisters”, which premiered at Hot Docs in 2015, is currently showing at US cinemas and has been translated into more than 30 languages.

-She spent two years filming the life and death of a Lakota medicine man on Pine Ridge reservation and is currently filming The Twelve, a feature length documentary that exposes the depth of knowledge and wisdom of twelve distinct indigenous elders from around the world, who will unite for the first time, at a historic meeting in New York in October 2017.
+She spent two years filming the life and death of a Lakota medicine man on Pine Ridge reservation and is currently filming The Twelve, a feature length documentary that exposes the depth of knowledge and wisdom of twelve distinct indigenous and wisdom tradition elders from around the world, who united for the first time, at a historic meeting in New York in November 2017.

 Carla is a graduate of The National Ballet School of Canada and attended the University of Minnesota majoring in Theatre Arts and French.

 Carla modelled for Paris haute couture houses for two years before working in radio producing an English-speaking programme that was cabled into 5-star hotels and a show from the Cannes Film Festival for WGBH radio Boston.